andrewrobles/CodingWorkshop/day1.md

 - Marks a to-do item as completed
 - Deletes a to-do item

-# Step 1 - Set Up Your Computer for Building Apps
+# STEP 1 - SET UP YOUR COMPUTER FOR BUILDING APPS
 Download and install the following:

 - **Git** - [git-scm.com/downloads](https://git-scm.com/downloads)